SeiShonagon520/Dayflow/README_EN.md

 This project is licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0**.
 - ✅ Free to learn, modify, and share
+- ✅ Please credit the original author when using or modifying
 - ❌ Commercial use prohibited

 ---